aspringfield/DSassignment-aspringfield/README.md

 # DSassignment-aspringfield

 This is my GitHub Assignment for MA346.
-I am not exactly sure if I am suppose to code or just type.
+I have never use this before.